Hydrocodone Addiction Recovery At Detox And Rehab Centers

 Additionally, there is a high-risk of accidental overdose if a person relapses while taking naltrexone.
 This is caused by relapsing individuals using large quantities of hydrocodone in an attempt to counteract the effects of the naltrexone.
 When naltrexone eventually wears off, the effects of hydrocodone may still be present and cause the person to overdose.

-For many, recovery seems impossible at first, but turning your life around is more than possible with the right treatment and support.
+For many, recovery seems impossible at first, but turning your life around is possible with treatment and support.
 There are countless resources available for those with a hydrocodone addiction.
-If you are ready to begin your recovery, contact a treatment specialist to learn about your options today.
+Contact a treatment provider to learn about available options today.